awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-console.md

        + **File name**: Enter the name of the file\.
        + **File checksum**: Enter the checksum of the file by using the sha256 algorithm\.
 **Tip**
 You can calculate the checksum of the file in sha256 by using a tool like shasum in Linux\.
 For example: 'shasum \-a 256 /path/to/file'\.
 In Windows, you can use the `Get-FileHash` PowerShell cmdlet to obtain the same information\.
-Note that the ETag or md5 checksum won't work for this value\.
+The ETag or md5 checksum won't work for this value\.

 1. \(Optional\) Expand **Additional inputs** and do the following\.
    + For **Input name**, chose InputPayload\. \- Function input in YAML format\.